bayars/Timer/README.md

 + Add command line parser for takes verbose output limit and on that way, I can add description and usage.
 + Set QT5
++ The QT5 tried but qt has QTimer library and that will using in that project.
+That command line program will stay now.
+GUI may come with QTimer lib.